hallambaker/Mathematical-Mesh/Web/Guide/group.md

 ## Adding users

-The `connect ` command is used to :
+The `group add` command is used to add users to the group:

+Alice adds Bob as a member of the group:

 ````